There’s a lot more to Scandinavia than just Ikea.

 Scandinavia is a magnet for good press.
 BBC Travel ran a recent feature highlighting “the world ‘s most reputable countries”, with 2 of the 5 countries listed being in Scandinavia.
 The Atlantic even published an article with the headline “Making America More Like Scandinavia“.

-Wikipedia, the greatest website on the internet, describes Scandinavia as a region including Denmark, Norway, and Sweden and sometimes also Finland, Iceland and the Faroe Islands.
+Scandinavia is described as the region including Denmark, Norway, and Sweden and sometimes also Finland, Iceland and the Faroe Islands.
 We’ll use the latter definition for this article.

-Regardless of your view of the region, it’s indisputable that a lot of quality goods are made and designed there.
+Regardless of your view of the region, there’s a lot of good gear coming out of the Nordic region.
 With that in mind, here are 8 must know Scandinavian outdoor gear brands:

 Known for their technical, colorful outerwear, Norrøna is a premium outdoor gear brand that primarily caters to skiers and hardcore outdoorsmen.
 Founded in 1929, today the brand is still family owned and based near Oslo, Norway.